Leukemia

 The treatment for leukemia depends on the patient’s age, overall health condition, type of leukemia, goals of care, and degree of spread to other parts of the body, such as the central nervous system.

-• Chemotherapy – this is an effective treatment option for leukemia that aims to destroy leukemia cells.
+- Chemotherapy – this is an effective treatment option for leukemia that aims to destroy leukemia cells.
 Sometimes you may receive a single drug or a combination of drugs depending on the type of leukemia.
 It may be administered as an injection/infusion to the vein or as an oral pill.

-• Targeted therapy – this type of treatment focuses on the abnormalities/mutations found within the cancer cells.
+- Targeted therapy – this type of treatment focuses on the abnormalities/mutations found within the cancer cells.
 Targeted drug treatments aim to block the abnormalities in the cell, and result in cancer cells being selectively destroyed.

-• Bone marrow transplant – also known as a stem cell transplant, this treatment aims to reconstruct the healthy stem cell population by replacing unhealthy bone marrow with healthy stem cells.
+- Bone marrow transplant – also known as a stem cell transplant, this treatment aims to reconstruct the healthy stem cell population by replacing unhealthy bone marrow with healthy stem cells.
 This will in turn help rebuild healthy bone marrow tissue over the long-term.
-Prior to receiving a bone marrow transplant, the patient will likely require a high dose of chemotherapy or radiation therapy in order to destroy the leukemia cells in the bone marrow and reduce cancer burden.
+Prior to receiving a bone marrow transplant, the patient will likely require a high dose of chemotherapy or radiation therapy in order to destroy the leukemia cells in the bone marrow and reduce the cancer burden.
 Next, the patient will receive a blood-forming stem cell that will help regenerate the bone marrow.
 Sometimes, the patient will also receive stem cells from a donor and can occasionally continue to use their stem cells during the treatment course.

-• Immunotherapy – this treatment option stimulates the patient's immune system to fight the cancer.
-It does so by interfering with the cancer cells’ ability to produce specific proteins that would otherwise suppress the immune system’s defense against the cancer.
+- Immunotherapy – this treatment option stimulates the patient's immune system to fight the cancer.
+It does so by interfering with the cancer cell’s ability to produce specific proteins that would otherwise suppress the immune system’s defense against the cancer.

-• Preparing immune cells to fight leukemia – also called chimeric antigen receptor (CAR)-T cell therapy, this is a relatively novel and specialized treatment option.
+- Preparing immune cells to fight leukemia – also called chimeric antigen receptor (CAR)-T cell therapy, this is a relatively novel and specialized treatment option.
 It works by extracting and changing the function of the patient’s germ-fighting T cells, such that they develop the ability to fight cancer cells.
-The T cells are then re-introduced into the patient’s body to reduce cancer burden.
+The T cells are then re-introduced into the patient’s body to reduce the cancer burden.

 Coping and support